800,000+ customers

 Car insurance?
 Calculate your premium!

-At the end of your lease period, you can ask the lease company for a statement showing that you drove without damage during the lease period.
-You can use this statement for your next private lease agreement or if you want to insure a car yourself again.
+At the end of your lease period, you can request a statement from the leasing company showing that you drove damage-free during the lease period.
+You can use this statement again for your next private lease agreement or if you are going to insure a car yourself again.

 Private lease and claim-free years how about exactly?

-If you have a car insurance in your name, you build up claim-free years.
+If you have car insurance in your name, you accrue claim-free years.
 If you lease a car, it is almost always in the name of the leasing company.
-Because of this you do not officially build up claim-free years.
-That is a shame, especially if you have been driving the lease car for many years without claims.
-If you are going to buy a car yourself after the lease period, you also have to take out your own car insurance.
-Without damage free years, the insurance premium will be a lot higher.
-Fortunately, you can prove your claim-free years to your insurer with a lease declaration.
-A lease declaration states how long you have driven the lease car and whether there have been any damages during this period.
-Keep in mind that with a lease car it is customary to claim all damages, so even the smaller ones.
-Because of this, a lease statement can sometimes turn out unfavourable.
+As a result, you do not officially build up any claim-free years.
+A shame, especially if you have been driving the lease car for many years without claims.
+If you are going to buy your own car after the lease period, you will also need to purchase your own car insurance.
+Without claim-free years, the insurance premium will be a lot higher.
+Fortunately, you can prove to your insurer with a lease statement.
+A lease statement states how long you have been driving the lease car and whether there have been any damages during this period.
+Keep in mind that with a lease car it is customary to claim all damages, including minor ones.
+This can sometimes make a lease statement unfavorable.

 What exactly about private leasing and accrued claim-free years?

-At present, insurance companies still take varying approaches to lease certificates.
-Most insurers already grant claim-free years on the basis of a leasing statement, but this is not always the case.
+At present, insurance companies still handle a lease statement in different ways.
+Most insurers already award claim-free years based on a lease statement, but this is not always the case.
 Some insurance companies only give a premium discount.
-This is unfavourable for you, because you lose these when you make a switch.
-From 1-1-2022, however, there will be a uniform policy, whereby lease drivers, with the help of a lease statement, can have the insurer enter pure claim-free years in Roy-data.
-In this way, you can use your claim-free years accrued through private leasing for your own car insurance.
+This is unfavorable for you because you lose it when you switch.
+From 1-1-2022, however, there will be an unambiguous policy whereby lease drivers can have pure claim-free years entered into Roy-data by the insurer using a lease statement.
+This will allow you to use your claim-free years accrued with private lease for your own car insurance.

 Claim-free years transferable since 1-1-2022

-Since 1 January 2022, claim-free years are transferable in certain situations.
-In case of death for example, they can be transferred to the surviving partner.
-Also for lease drivers and drivers who have lived abroad for years, it is now possible to transfer the claim-free years.
-This way, they do not lose their accumulated claim-free years.
-In our blogpost you can read more about this new regulation.
+Since Jan.
+1, 2022, claim-free years are transferable in some situations.
+Upon death, for example, they can be transferred to the surviving partner.
+Also for lease drivers and drivers who have lived abroad for years, it is now possible to transfer claim-free years.
+This way they do not lose their accumulated claim-free years.
+You can read more about this new regulation in our blog post.

 Can I lose claim-free years?

-When terminating a car insurance policy, the insurer will inform you of the number of claim-free years accumulated.
-These data are also registered in a system called Roy-data.
+When terminating a car insurance policy, the insurer informs you of the number of accrued claim-free years.
+This data is also recorded in a system called Roy-data.
 Suppose you switch to private lease.
-You enter into a four-year agreement with the lease company.
+You enter into a four-year agreement with the leasing company.
 In connection with the lease, you sell your own car.
-You have built up 10 claim-free years in the insurance of this car.
-These years are not used by the lease company.
-They only have to be proven.
+You have accumulated 10 claim-free years in the insurance of this car.
+These years are not put to use by the leasing company.
+They only need to be shown.

-After four years, you buy another car and want to insure it.
-You have had no claims for the past four years and you have also accumulated ten claim-free years with the car you sold four years ago.
-Now it appears that these ten claim-free years can no longer be used.
-They have a limited validity period if they are not linked to a car insurance.
-There are insurers who do not accept the claim-free years when they are one year old.
+After four years, you buy another car that you want to insure.
+You have been driving claim-free for the past four years and have also accumulated ten claim-free years with the car you sold four years ago.
+Now it turns out that these ten claim-free years can no longer be used.
+This is because they only have a limited validity period if they are not linked to a car insurance policy.
+There are insurers who no longer accept the claim-free years as early as one year old.

-Think about this when you go for private leasing.
+Consider this when you go for private lease.
 When the lease comes into use, the claim-free years cannot expire.

 Compare your car insurance premium online!